sarantium/fictionideas/docs/platform.md

 ## Goals

-A dedicated platform team helps B2B SaaS companies stay competitive by quickly matching competitors advances and meeting client expectations for new experiences.
+A dedicated platform team helps B2B SaaS companies stay competitive by quickly matching competitors' advances and meeting client expectations for new experiences.

 This team drives innovation, positioning the company as a leader in AI, and reduces risk by providing systemic infrastructure and resources to prevent project failures.